The Terwilliger algebra of the doubled Odd graph: Introduction

 After displaying some results on $\mathcal{A}$, we then turn to the algebra $T$.
 In \cite{bvc}, B.V.C.
 Collins investigated the relationship between the Terwilliger algebra of an almost-bipartite distance-regular graph and that of its antipodal $2$-cover.
-In fact, the Odd graph $O_{m+1}$ is an almost-bipartite distance-regular graph and the graph $2.O_{m+1}$ is its antipodal $2$-cover.
-Therefore, we from \cite{bvc} know that the Terwilliger algebra for $2.O_{m+1}$ is closely related to that for $O_{m+1}$.
-Furthermore, J.S.
-Caughman $et\ al$. \cite{cau} and the authors \cite{hgkh} characterized some properties on the Terwilliger algebra and its irreducible modules for $O_{m+1}$.
-Based on some results from these papers, we can describe a decomposition of $T$ for $m\geq 3$ (Theorem \ref{thm01}) by using all the homogeneous components of $V$, each of which is a nonzero subspace of $V$ spanned by the irreducible $T$-modules that are isomorphic; this work is originally motivated by the fact that $T$ is isomorphic to a direct sum of full matrix algebras.
+We know from this paper that $T$ is closely related to $\mathscr{T}:=\mathscr{T}(x_0)$ which denotes the Terwilliger algebra of $O_{m+1}$.
+For the algebra $\mathscr{T}$, J.S.
+Caughman $et\ al$. \cite{cau} characterized some properties on the irreducible $\mathscr{T}$-modules, and Q. Kong $et\ al$. \cite{klw} determined the dimension of $\mathscr{T}$.
+Based on some results from these papers, for $m\geq 3$ we give all isomorphism classes of irreducible $\mathscr{T}$-modules and further give all isomorphism classes of irreducible $T$-modules.
+Consequently, we describe a decomposition of $T$ in a block-diagonalization form by using all the homogeneous components of the standard module $V:=\mathbb{C}^{X}$, each of which is a nonzero subspace of $V$ spanned by the irreducible $T$-modules that are isomorphic (see Theorem \ref{thm01}); this work is originally motivated by the fact that $T$ is isomorphic to a direct sum of full matrix algebras.
+We remark that the decomposition of $T$ in Theorem \ref{thm01} might be useful in coding theory to derive code upper bounds for $2.O_{m+1}$ via semidefinite programming.

-Finally, we prove that the algebras $\mathcal{A}$ and $T$ are equal (Theorem \ref{thm2}) based on the above decomposition of $T$.
-From this result, it follows that the $2.O_{m+1}$ may be the first example of bipartite but not $Q$-polynomial distance-regular graph for which the above two algebras are equal.
+Finally, we prove that the two algebras $\mathcal{A}$ and $T$ are equal and naturally, we obtain a basis of $T$ (see Theorem \ref{thm2}).
+This result tells us that the graph $2.O_{m+1}$ may be the first example of bipartite but not $Q$-polynomial distance-transitive graph for which the corresponding centralizer algebra and Terwilliger algebra are equal.